-The FVRD provides Animal Control services for the City of Chilliwack.
-These services include dog licensing, enforcement of the City of Chilliwack's animal control bylaw, management of an animal control facility, and a pet adoption service.
+The FVRD provides Animal Control services within the boundaries of the City of Chilliwack.
+These services include dog licensing, enforcement of FVRD Animal Control Regulation Bylaw No. 1206, 2013, management of an animal control facility, and a pet adoption service.

-The City of Chilliwack requires all dogs, six months or older, to be licensed.
+All dogs, six months or older, must be licensed.
 Licences can be purchased by completing the Dog Licence Application form and submitting it, along with the appropriate fee, to the FVRD either:

 - in person at 45950 Cheam Avenue, Chilliwack